kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 * Super-fast redirection
 * Import/Export feature for bulk redirects management
 * Simple redirect stats so you know how much a redirection is used
+* Fully compatible with translation plugins (Weglot, TranslatePress, Gtranslate, Loco Translate) that use lang prefix in URL

 **What is a 301 Redirect?**